This is the multi-page printable view of this section. Click here to print.

 The disk-buffer files syslog-ng-00000.qf and syslog-ng-00000.rqf don’t exist in the persist file.
 These two files are the orphan disk-buffer files.

-For more information about orphan disk-buffer files and how to process the messages in orphan disk-buffer files using a separate AxoSyslog instance, see How to process messages from an orphan disk-buffer file using a separate syslog-ng OSE instance.
+For more information about orphan disk-buffer files and how to process the messages in orphan disk-buffer files using a separate AxoSyslog instance, see Process orphan disk-buffer files.

 Purpose